elasticscale/elasticscale_php_template/README.md

 * Mount config through environment variables.
 * Ensure all state (files, sessions, logs) is externalized.
 * Provide a working `/healthcheck`.

+## When to use nginx

+This container uses Apache as it's easier to configure.
+When your application is under significant load it is better to use nginx as it is friendlier on the resources and scales better.